 Dark green leaves such as collards, kale, and spinach are especially high in protein.
 Leafy greens dominate my recipes.
-Dark greens are chock full of phytonutrients, vitamins, antioxidants…and yes, protein.
+Dark greens are chock full of phytonutrients, vitamins, antioxidants and, yes, protein.

-There is also something you need to be aware of when you begin to eat more greens- its called alkaloid buildup.
-All leafy greens contain small levels of toxins that can build up overtime.
+There is also something you need to be aware of when you begin to eat more greens- it’s called alkaloid buildup.
+All leafy greens contain small levels of toxins that can build up over time.
 Rotating your greens is an easy way to avoid alkaloid buildup.

-Other sources of protein include legumes, soy products, whole grains, nuts, and seeds.
+Other sources of protein include legumes, soy products, whole grains, nuts and seeds.
 These plant-based sources of protein carry more fiber and less saturated fat than animal sources.
 With so many sources of protein, you’ll probably never be protein deficient.
-That’s just a Protein Myth.
+That’s just a protein myth.

 Myth #3: It’s too expensive to eat healthy and plant-based.

 I hear this one a lot.
 I believed it myself for years.
 But it’s not true.
 You are going to spend money grocery shopping anyway, so it’s better to buy things that are going to help you thrive.

 Planning your meals in advance and sticking to your shopping list help you stick to your budget.
 Also, don’t be afraid to try off-brand products.
 Most of the time they are just as good as name brands.
 For fruits and vegetables, purchase what you can freeze in bulk.
 Don’t miss out on the lower prices that your local farmers market can offer.
 Check out localharvest.org to find a fresh produce supplier near you.